MiCA: Compliance for Issuers, CASPs & Offerors in the EU (H1045)

 By attending this seminar, participants will be well-equipped to handle the regulatory challenges introduced by MiCA.
 They will gain a deeper understanding of the scope and objectives of MiCA, learn to apply compliance strategies tailored to their specific obligations, and explore future regulatory trends, including Decentralized Finance.
 The hands-on approach ensures that attendees can immediately apply their learning to real-world scenarios within their organizations.

-Register via the Ermis Portal using the course code: 601395
+Register via the ERMIS Platform using course code 645983

 This seminar is designed for professionals across the financial services sector and related industries: